schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 ### Expanding the program

 The original goal we set, though, was to have three different colours and three different distance categories.
-Therefore, we will have to expand our program a little more and here's how.
-We add an extra if...else block and all other necessary instruction blocks until we have the following program:
+Therefore, you will have to expand our program a little more.

+To do this, you can use multiple "if...else" blocks, nested one inside another.
+Do that, and try to compose the program that you can see in Image 4.22.5.

 ![](/assets/Img.4.22.5.jpg)

 \[Image 4.22.5: The expanded program\]

-In this new version, we first check whether the distance is greater than 30.
-If it is, we set the LEDs to green.
-Else we need to check further: if the distance is between 20 and 30 \(and we know it's 30 or less, or else we wouldn't have got this far\) then set the LEDs to blue, else the distance can be nothing else but 20 or less, and in that case set the LEDs to red.
-And all that is repeated again and again until we turn off the mBot.
+In this new version, the program will first test whether the distance is greater than 30.
+If it is, it will set the LEDs to green.

+If not, if will do a second test: it will test if the distance is between 20 and 30 \(it already knows that it's less than 30, or else it would not have gone this far in the program\) then set the LEDs to blue.
+If the last test turns out to not be true, then the program will set the LEDs to red since it will have determined that the distance is less than 20 or less.

+This process is repeated forever until you turn off the mBot, reset it, or upload a new program.

-Notice that we have one "if...else" block nested in the forever block and yet another "if...else" block nested within the "else" of that first "if...else" block.
-It is not unusual to have layers of control blocks nested within other control blocks.
+In larger programs, It is not unusual to have layers of control blocks nested within other control blocks in order to implement complicated control structures.

-Let's "Upload to Arduino" and check once more.
-Now, moving the object back and forth in front of the mBot, we should see the LEDs turn into three different colours, depending on the distance: green, blue and red.
+Upload your program to your mBot and test it.
+Now, moving the object back and forth in front of the mBot, you should see the LEDs turn into three different colours, depending on the distance: green, blue and red.

-Let's save the program or just keep it open if we would like to proceed immediately with the next chapter and incorporate the use of the buzzer into it.
+Save the program or just keep it open if we would like to proceed immediately with the next chapter where you will add the use of the buzzer into it.

-### Exercises
+---

-Exercise 4.22.1: Modify the program shown in image 4.22.5 so that instead of blue the LEDs shine amber.
+#### Question 4.22.2: Modify the program shown in image 4.22.5 so that instead of blue the LEDs shine amber.

 Hint: remember how we learned, in previous chapters, to find the RGB codes of a specific colour.

-### Questions
+_Answer: modify the values of the "set led on board" block from \(0, 0, 0\) to \(255, 191, 0\) \(red, green, blue\)._

+---

-Question 4.22.1: What is the difference between an "if" and an "if...else" control block?
+#### Question 4.22.3: What is the difference between an "if" and an "if...else" control block?

 A. They have practically the same effect and can be used interchangeably.